spencewenski/pebble_grouped_timers/README.md

 ## Navigating the incomplete UI
 ### How do I create a timer?
 1. In the Main window, either:
-  a.
-Select a timer group from the list, or
+    1. Select a timer group from the list, or
-  b.
-Create a timer group by selecting the "New Group" option.
+    2. Create a timer group by selecting the "New Group" option.
 2. Select the "New Timer" option.

 ### How do I use the Timer Edit window?